michaelyanwang/dcalasso/README.md

 # Key examples

-1. Fitting a Cox model for a time-independent dataset with 50 variables and 100,000 samples.
+1. Time-independent dataset: Fitting a Cox model for a time-independent dataset with 50 variables and 100,000 samples.

 ```
 # Data simulation